pimmey/react-docs/README.md

 Tunnel also doesn't offer that much customising.
 You can only play around with the title.

 ### Waves
 Check out [Sine Waves repository](https://github.com/isuttell/sine-waves) to learn more about how you can customise those.
+There's plenty of stuff you can change and don't forget about the background color modification via styles.